jonwashburn/riemann-rs-geometry/REMAINING_WORK.md

     a real-valued phase lift `theta` of `phaseXi` on Whitney bases, an FTC-valid velocity density `dPhase` (`HasDerivAt` + `IntervalIntegrable`), and the pairing bound `|∫ dPhase| ≤ sqrt(xiEbox_poisson I) * (C_geom * |I|^{-1/2})`.
+    - **Audit note (2025-12-22)**: inspected `Port/XiCRGreenS2Interfaces.lean` and confirmed the interface is purely “wiring”: it assumes the existence of (i) a differentiable real lift of `phaseXi` on each Whitney base, and (ii) the key pairing inequality.
+No construction exists in the repo today.
   - **Cofactor side (`Port.CofactorCRGreenS2.Assumptions`)**: defined as
     `∃ h : Port.CofactorOuterLogBranch.CofactorOuterLogBranch, PairingBound (greenTraceIdentity h)`.
     The repo already contains the holistic package `Port.CofactorOuterLogBranch` (lift + FTC velocity + Poisson pairing/trace convergence hook), but there is **no theorem** constructing such an `h`, and there is no lemma deriving the required `PairingBound` inequality from the Poisson pairing hook plus the energy definition.
+    - **Audit note (2025-12-22)**: the *phase-lift agreement* subfield is not the core blocker: we already have a canonical real representative `rgCofactorPhaseReal ρ t := argXi t + rgBlaschkePhase ρ t` with `rgCofactorPhaseAngle ρ t = (rgCofactorPhaseReal ρ t : Real.Angle)` in `Port/RealPhaseTransfer.lean`.
+      What’s missing is an FTC-valid velocity for this representative (i.e. derivative theory for `argXi` on Whitney bases) and then the actual Cauchy–Schwarz pairing inequality.
+    - ✅ **DONE (2025-12-22)**: `RiemannRecognitionGeometry.hasDerivAt_rgBlaschkePhase`
+      (derivative of the explicit Blaschke arctan term).
+The remaining derivative obstruction is now isolated to `argXi`.
+    - ✅ **DONE (2025-12-22)**: `RiemannRecognitionGeometry.hasDerivAt_rgBlaschkePhase_simplified` and
+      `RiemannRecognitionGeometry.intervalIntegrable_rgBlaschkePhase_deriv_of_ne` in `Phase.lean`, giving the
+      Blaschke derivative in the clean Poisson-kernel form and its `IntervalIntegrable` proof (under `ρ.re ≠ 1/2`).
   - **Next smallest sub-lemma to attempt**: introduce `RiemannRecognitionGeometry/Port/XiOuterLogBranch.lean` (analog of `Port/CofactorOuterLogBranch.lean`) as a *statement-shape* package for the xi-side lift + FTC + Poisson pairing, and prove the purely-formal wiring lemma